-Besides making people laugh, satire is now also a tool to drive social change.
+Besides making people laugh, satire is now also a tool, value set to drive social change and understanding of how we see certain conceptions.
 Because so much of what we consume through media can be funny if we take a step back and analyze it from another perspective.
 Satirists and satirized alike enjoy the fact that they will always be relevant and a part of the zeitgeist.
 This is likely because the human condition never ceases to amaze us; as it continues to evolve, providing new challenges as well as old familiar predicaments.

 The origin of the word satire is uncertain, with several conflicting theories being presented.
 One theory is that satire derives from the Latin word “satur”.
 Which means “well-fed.”
 The phrase “lanx satura” stands for a dish full of many kinds of fruit.

 The term remained prominent until the 16th century when it was finally adopted by English authors.
 Including Aristophanes, who had previously used stereotyped caricatures in his plays.
 Whose purpose was to convey social criticism by ridiculing either political or other types of figures.
 Satire was further adapted through the work of Roman poet Juvenal and Augustan poet Horace.
 Widely regarded for his works on satiric writing that influenced Roman culture.
 Such as Ars Poetica and Satires respectively.